 As we move to the future, the sacrifices made to get to the present must not be left in the past.
 Visit the Australian war memorial to relive the various military operations and to remember the fallen.

 Entrance is free from 10 am to 5 pm daily.
 However, a ticket is needed, available at the entry, and you would have to follow regulations due to COVID.

 Lake Burley Griffin

-Lake Burley Griffin is an artificial lake made in the center of Canberra, Australia.
+Lake Burley Griffin is an artificial lake made in the centre of Canberra, Australia.
 Molonglo River, Sullivans Creek, and Jerrabomberra Creek all run into Lake Burley Griffin.
 The confluence of all of these rivers creates an incredible panoramic vista of the river.

 For the time being, this location provides boating and fishing services.
 Swimming, bathing, diving, and other similar sports were also available, but due to a rise in bacterial diseases, they were closed.

 National Zoo And Aquarium

-The National Zoo and Aquarium is a privately owned 19-hectare area that comprises both a zoo and aquarium in the capital city of Canberra.
+The National Zoo and Aquarium is a privately owned 19-hectare area that comprises both a zoo and an aquarium in the capital city of Canberra.
 In fact, this is the only combined zoo and aquarium in Australia.
 The zoo is home to a variety of Australian endemic and invasive species, as well as one of the world’s largest collections of big cats.

 Regular programmes for school tours, family groups, and even birthday parties are held at the National Zoo and Aquarium.

 Where to stay on a Canberra Day trip from Sydney